sbilly/awesome-security/README.md

 * [Xplico](http://www.xplico.org/) - The goal of Xplico is extract from an internet traffic capture the applications data contained.
 For example, from a pcap file Xplico extracts each email (POP, IMAP, and SMTP protocols), all HTTP contents, each VoIP call (SIP), FTP, TFTP, and so on.
 Xplico isn’t a network protocol analyzer.
 Xplico is an open source Network Forensic Analysis Tool (NFAT).
 * [Moloch](http://github.com/aol/moloch) - Moloch is an open source, large scale IPv4 packet capturing (PCAP), indexing and database system.
 A simple web interface is provided for PCAP browsing, searching, and exporting.
 APIs are exposed that allow PCAP data and JSON-formatted session data to be downloaded directly.
 Simple security is implemented by using HTTPS and HTTP digest password support or by using apache in front.
 Moloch is not meant to replace IDS engines but instead work along side them to store and index all the network traffic in standard PCAP format, providing fast access.
 Moloch is built to be deployed across many systems and can scale to handle multiple gigabits/sec of traffic.
 * [OpenFPC](http://www.openfpc.org) - OpenFPC is a set of tools that combine to provide a lightweight full-packet network traffic recorder & buffering system.
 It's design goal is to allow non-expert users to deploy a distributed network traffic recorder on COTS hardware while integrating into existing alert and log management tools.

+### Sniffer

+* [wireshark](https://www.wireshark.org) - Wireshark is a free and open-source packet analyzer.
+It is used for network troubleshooting, analysis, software and communications protocol development, and education.
+Wireshark is very similar to tcpdump, but has a graphical front-end, plus some integrated sorting and filtering options.
+* [netsniff-ng](http://netsniff-ng.org/) -  netsniff-ng is a free Linux networking toolkit, a Swiss army knife for your daily Linux network plumbing if you will.
+Its gain of performance is reached by zero-copy mechanisms, so that on packet reception and transmission the kernel does not need to copy packets from kernel space to user space and vice versa.

+### Security Information & Event Management

+* [Prelude](https://www.prelude-ids.org/) - Prelude is a Universal "Security Information & Event Management" (SIEM) system.
+Prelude collects, normalizes, sorts, aggregates, correlates and reports all security-related events independently of the product brand or license giving rise to such events; Prelude is "agentless".
+* [OSSIM](https://www.alienvault.com/open-threat-exchange/projects) - OSSIM provides all of the features that a security professional needs from a SIEM offering – event collection, normalization, and correlation.

 ## Endpoint